pagopa-archive/io-infrastructure-post-config/README.md

 Tiller (the server-side component of helm) is required to install any other component.

-Different things need to be done to secure the Tiller installation:
+#### Create certificates for Helm/Tiller

-1) Activate TLS-based communication between the helm-client and Tiller.
+Activate TLS-based communication between the helm-client and Tiller.
 This provides mutual authentication and encryption, and prevents anyone from using helm without authenticating, even from inside the cluster (i.e. one of the cluster pods).

-2) Install Tiller in a dedicated namespace and give its service account specific permissions to only operate in specific namespaces (i.e. not in kube-system!)

-#### Create certificates for Helm/Tiller

-If you or other administrators have already generated some certificates for helm/tiller, this paragraph can be skipped.
-Otherwise, do the following:

 ```shell
 # Generate CA key